Independent Community Voter Research

 The Bottom Line — District 2

 Martinez won by 198 votes last time.
-Santana out-raised him 2-to-1 and has a professional campaign operation.
+Santana raised nearly the same amount ($25.8K vs $24.4K) and has 94 individual donors to his 46.
 Three other candidates (Ramos, Cano, Ahern) could pull enough votes to change the math in either direction.
 Cano drew 1,200-1,400 votes in two mayoral races.
 If he gets even half that in D2, it reshapes the race.
-This is the contest to watch.

 7